May 23, 2009

 Perhaps in 2005 when the economy was still somewhat strong, this was not such a major issue.
 But now the economy has fallen into disrepair.
 And the bankruptcy code needs to reflect that.

 In 2006 when I entered law school, post-graduation employment rates for my school 6 months after graduation (when loan payments become due) were more than 98%.
-This year, the forecast employment rate is embarrassing.
-Upon graduation, I know of literally only a handful of students who have jobs to look forward to after taking the summer bar exam.
+This year upon my graduation the forecast employment rate is embarrassing.
+I know of literally only a handful of students who have jobs to look forward to after taking the summer bar exam; this situation is unprecedented.
 I would be surprised if the employment rates 6-months-out reach 50%.
 What student can make a student loan payment of over $3,000 per month with no income?

 Private student loans are the fastest growing and most profitable sector of the student loan industry.
 Since 2001 the market for private student loans has grown at an annual rate of 27% to $17.3 billion in 2006 – roughly 20% of total student borrowing.
 Ten years ago, only 5% of total education loan volume was in private loans.
 The interest rates and fees on private loans are often more onerous than credit cards and adjustable-rate-mortgages.
 Private loans often carry interest rates of at least 15%, and higher rates are not unheard of.
 One of my loans has an interest rate of 18%, despite my co-signer grandmother’s perfect credit score.
 Unlike federal student loans, there is no government regulation over the terms and cost of these loans.
-When students need money to continue attending school, we have no choice but to take these outrageous loans or drop out of school and forfeit our goals.
+When students need money to continue attending school, we have no choice but to take these outrageous loans or drop out of school and forfeit our goals (but even then the debt still looms ominously over the former student).

 Previously, only government issued or guaranteed student loans were protected during bankruptcy– meaning that only federal or state loans were not dischargeable.
 This protection that had been in place since 1978 was intended to safeguard federal investments in higher education.
 Under the 2005 changes, a provision was added that extended the same bankruptcy protections to private lenders participating in the student loan industry.